Carol Danvers: Infinity Warps

-In Warp World, a copy of the Marvel Universe folded in half during the Infinity Wars storyline, Carol Danvers was fused with Justice Peace, creating Captain Peace.
+An alternate version of Carol Danvers appears in the Warp World, a copy of the Marvel Universe folded in half during the Infinity Wars storyline.
+She was fused with Justice Peace, creating Captain Peace.
 She travels from the year 2099 to the present where she tells Weapon Hex (fusion between Scarlet Witch and X-23) that her victory against the Demon invasion caused the Martians to invade Earth.

 Marvel Mangaverse

-In Marvel Mangaverse, Carol Danvers was a pilot in the U.S. Air Force and stationed in Japan.
+An alternate version of Carol Danvers appears in the Marvel Mangaverse.
+She was a pilot in the U.S. Air Force and stationed in Japan.
 After Sunfire and his allies destroyed their base and killed Carol's partner, Rachel Leighton, Carol tried to fight, but was wounded by Silver Samurai and Lady Deathstrike.
 After being healed at the hospital, she developed superpowers and infiltrated the Hand's base and took notes about their plans after dispatching the resurrected Elektra.
 She then took the mantle of Captain America and saved Spider-Man and helped the other heroes battling the Hand.
 She displays superhuman strength and a near-invulnerability in the miniseries.
 No genuine explanation is given to how her powers came to exist in the Mangaverse (though it is implied that she somehow gained them after exposure to attacks from the Rings of the Mandarin, as she claims she can feel the power of the Rings while climbing Mt.
 Fuji in the final issue of the series, indicating she followed them back to their present location on foot from the air base.), as she appears at first as a normal human.

 Marvel Universe vs The Punisher

-In Marvel Universe Vs. The Punisher, Carol Danvers was part of the population who were infected from a virus which was accidentally spread by the Punisher and turned the people into cannibals.
+An alternate version of Carol Danvers appears in Marvel Universe Vs. The Punisher.
+She was part of the population who were infected from a virus which was accidentally spread by the Punisher and turned the people into cannibals.
 She allied with the Thing, but was later killed by the Punisher.

 Marvel Zombies

-In the Marvel Zombies universe (Earth-2149), Carol Danvers and the other Avengers disregard the seemingly crazed ramblings of Ash Williams, only for his warnings to prove true as she is attacked and infected by the more powerful, zombified Sentry mere minutes after, turning Carol into a zombie with an insatiable hunger for human flesh.
+An alternate version of Carol Danvers appears the Marvel Zombies universe (Earth-2149).
+She and the other Avengers disregard the seemingly crazed ramblings of Ash Williams, only for his warnings to prove true as she is attacked and infected by the more powerful, zombified Sentry mere minutes after, turning Carol into a zombie with an insatiable hunger for human flesh.

 Old Woman Laura

-In a possible future, an older Carol assists Wolverine and Maria Hill in an assault on Latveria.
+An alternate version of Carol Danvers appears in a possible future.
+An older Danvers assists Wolverine and Maria Hill in an assault on Latveria.